c3e/CeilingMatrixEmulator/README.md

 by creating a virtual serial port for the input and renders the output into a pygame window.

-You can use it to test (for example) animations and games on your local machine, without the neccessity to be connected to the actual ceiling pixel lamp.
+You can use it to test (for example) animations and games on your local machine, without the necessity to be connected to the actual ceiling pixel lamp.

 ## Requirements:
 - python (2.x / 3.x)